-State files are named to be unique.
+Each driver instance has six state files with unique file formats as below.
+The state files are named to be unique.
 These names are not intuitive.
-The names begin with jdbc\and end in .lg or .db.
-The rest of the filename is the driver's GUID value (that is why the filename is unique) which can be looked up by using a directory browser as the GUID attribute of the driver object.
+The names begin with jdbc and end with the file extension.
+The rest of the filename is constructed using the driver's GUID value.